 I can’t talk about Azure and not mention Cosmos DB, one of the most impressive services on Azure.
 This single-digit-millisecond latency, automatic and instantly scalable global secure SQL database is about as cloudy as you can get.

 A company that is looking to scale globally or to several regions can provide an exceptional experience for the end-user by plugging Cosmos DB into the front-end application.
 You are guaranteed speed at any scale.
 It’s super easy to plug into your application.
 It’s fully managed, so no servers or maintenance to do.
-And it’s cost-effective . . . when used correctly!
+And it’s cost-effective . . . when used correctly with Azure cost management!

 Ready to start your Azure Journey?

 If you want to stay up to date with Azure, check out Azure This Week here on A Cloud Guru.
 It’s a weekly show with the latest news from Azure.